Health in Ecuador: Nutrition overview

+The double burden of malnutrition its mainly related due to the economic and sociodemographic growth causing a modification of the diet patterns increasing the consumption of high energy aliments rich in fat and nutrient poor, combined with a sedentary lifestyle.

+According to the WHO, it is crucial to integrate dual duties to be able to coordinate a simultaneous approach focused on ending malnutrition.

 Social components

 Afro-Ecuadorian children and Indigenous children are more likely to grow up in poverty and, as a result, face medical problems.
 Rates of chronic malnutrition are worse for Indigenous children.

 Environmental components

 Ecuador is divided into four geographic regions; the Andes, the Amazon Basin, the Coast, and the Galapagos Islands.
 Harsh climates in each region pose several threats to human health.
 Due to the lack of oxygen in the Andes because of high altitude, altitude sickness may arise, primarily in tourists coming from low-altitude regions.

 The Amazon's many species do pose threats to human health.
 Diseases like malaria and yellow fever can be transferred to humans by infected mosquitoes.
 Deforestation in the Amazon causes an increase in the number of cases of malaria because deforestation creates more breeding grounds for mosquitoes.

 Access to clean drinking water is also an issue in Ecuador.
 Water-borne diseases like cholera can be transferred to humans through frequently drinking water that is not cleaned and filtered.
 Not treating wastewater and not having proper sewer systems pose the same threats.
 26.6% of households in Ecuador do not have access to safe drinking water.
 On a national level, only 23.3% of wastewater is treated.
 60% of households have sewer systems.

 There are high amounts of air pollution in Ecuador.
 This can result in air-borne illnesses and respiratory problems.